Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 75 trips per day across all routes, translating to approximately 18 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 154 meters from the nearest stop.
+Service frequency averages 75 trips per day across all routes, equating to approximately 18 weekly trips per stop.

 Frequently Asked Questions - Transport